 - The creative or unusual spelling of a key word

-- A different expression of a number: as a numeral, Roman numeral, or word representing a numeral
+- A different expression of a number: Arabic numerals, Roman numerals, or spelled out

 Determine the Name is Available